csrihat/Delay-Disruptant-FM-Radio/README.md

 The focus of this implementation is on **signal-level failover control and observability**; audio playback is not required for validation and is left as future work.

+## Requirements

+### Functional Requirements
+- The system reads RSSI values from two RTL-SDR receivers (FM1 and FM2).
+- The system compares FM1 RSSI against a fixed threshold of **-65 dBm**.
+- If FM1 RSSI stays below **-65 dBm** for at least **1.0 second**, the system switches the active receiver from FM1 to FM2.
+- When FM2 is active and FM1 RSSI rises back to **-65 dBm or higher**, the system switches the active receiver back to FM1.
+- The exporter exposes metrics for:
+  - `fm_rssi_dbm{receiver="FM1|FM2"}`
+  - `fm_active_receiver{receiver="FM1|FM2"}`
+  - `fm_switch_events_total{from_receiver, to_receiver}`
+- Prometheus can scrape these metrics, and Grafana visualizes RSSI, active receiver state, and switch events.

+### Non-Functional Requirements
+- Failover behavior must avoid obviously unstable behavior (e.g., switching many times per second).
+- The system should remain stable during continuous monitoring.
+- All components run together via Docker Compose.

+### Constraints
+- Only two RTL-SDR Blog V4 devices are used.
+- Real FM audio output is not implemented in this version.
+- System runs entirely on a standard computer using Docker.

+### Acceptance Criteria
+- Both receivers show valid RSSI values at `/metrics`.
+- Failover happens when FM1 stays below -65 dBm for about a second.
+- The system switches back once FM1 comes back above the threshold.
+- Grafana shows RSSI and the switch events correctly.
+- Prometheus scrapes the exporter normally at the 250 ms interval.

 ## Architecture
 ```